merrickliu888/loop/README.md

     -   Medium
     -   Maybe use LLMs to decide which sources are neccesary and search prompt
 -   Create loop email account
+-   Use llms to decide if topic is safe
+-   Use llm to rank relevant sources

 ### Things to think about